 BAND TO RELEASE NEW ALBUM ALIAS ON JULY 23

-Sleep Waker have also shared the video for the first single “Distance.”
-Watch it here and here.
+Sleep Waker previously shared the video for the first single “Distance.”
+Watch it here.

-Overall, Alias is the sort of album that asks listeners to examine who we are, how we quantify our reality, and what it means to be alive.
+Alias, which follows the band’s 2017 debut EP Lost in Dreams and the 2018-released full-length Don’t Look at the Moon, is the sort of album that asks listeners to examine who we are, how we quantify our reality, and what it means to be alive.
 Although rooted in many of the same conceptual themes and ideas that gave the band their successful start in 2017, this time they’re diving even deeper.
 This time, it’s not just conceptual exploration.
-This time it’s personal.
+This time, it’s personal.

 The band draws inspiration from the dream-like surrealism of David Lynch’s Twin Peaks series, and futuristic sci-fi movies The Matrix, Blade Runner, Ghost in the Shell ,and Japanese sci-fi anime series Cowboy Bebop.

 In a world of synthetic reality, AR, VR, and simulation theory, questioning whether we’re really awake or just experiencing a construct of reality can no longer be dismissed as a crackpot notion.
 We don’t yet know enough about the wider universe to definitively answer many of life’s biggest questions.
 So as the lines between life, art, and experience become ever more blurred, why shouldn’t Sleep Waker blend pop culture with their own personal realities?
 And yet, in amongst all of these otherworldly sci-fi settings and lofty ideas, you have incredibly heavy, very real, and hard-hitting sentiments.